 36 Things to do in Raleigh, NC

-If you're searching for things to do in Raleigh, NC we have you covered!
+If you're searching for things to do in Raleigh, NC we have you covered in fact we just finished up an article on the best staycation ideas so you can be at home and still have fun, all while staying safe!
 Please allow us to welcome you, to what we believe, is one of the world's best cities.
 If you're moving here, then there's a good chance you've already discovered what so many have yet to!
-If you live here, than you know exactly what we're talking about :)
+If you live here then you know exactly what we're talking about :)

 Our website offers visitors easy and convenient access to searching homes for sale in Raleigh, as well as a guide to local information and events!
-When you, or anyone you know considers buying or selling a home, let them know about the resources on our website.
+When you or anyone you know considering buying or selling a home, let them know about the resources on our website.
 We are here to help!

-Without further ado, here's 27 things to do while you're in Raleigh, NC:
+Without further ado, here are 27 things to do while you're in Raleigh, NC:

 Table of Contents for Things to Do in Raleigh, NC